-3.2.2 Pupil surveys are carried out regularly, to identify popular healthy dishes: 3 points
+3.2.2 Resident surveys are carried out regularly, to identify popular healthy dishes: 2 points

-To achieve these points, you will need to demonstrate that you do all of the following:
+To achieve these points, demonstrate that you do all of the following:

-- " Obtain feedback from pupils and parents/carers at the end of each menu cycle or at least 6 monthly intervals. - " From the feedback, identify which of the healthiest dishes are most popular.
+- " Obtain feedback at the end of each menu cycle or at least 6 monthly intervals. - " From the feedback, identify which of the healthiest dishes are most popular.
 Ensure they are incorporated into future menus and consider increasing their frequency. - " Consider whether less healthy dishes which are popular could be made healthier, without compromising their popularity.
 For example, incorporating blended vegetables into sauces or adding a salad accompaniment.

-Seeking feedback directly from pupils and/or their parents helps you to plan your future menus so they include the healthiest meals which pupils will enjoy eating.
+Seeking feedback directly from residents and/or their family and carers helps you to plan your future menus so they include the healthiest meals which residents will enjoy eating.

-3.2.3 Food tasting events are held for pupils and their families and carers: 3 points
+3.2.3 Food tasting events are held for residents and their families and carers: 2 points

-To achieve these points, demonstrate that you run tasting sessions when implementing new menus so pupils have an opportunity to become accustomed to new foods and flavours.
-Invite parents to take part in these if possible.
+To achieve these points, demonstrate that you run tasting sessions when implementing new menus so residents have an opportunity to become accustomed to new foods and flavours.
+Invite family to take part in these if possible.

-Theme days or food tasting events can encourage pupils to try new foods and introduce them to a range of healthy options.
+Theme days or food tasting events can encourage residents to try new foods and introduce them to a range of healthy options.

-- Try themed food days to encourage pupils to try new healthy foods and teach them about the benefits of a healthy well-balanced diet.
-Every themed food day must include healthy options. - " Take part in Roast Dinner Day and, if there is space in the dining room, invite parents and other family members along.
+- " Try themed food days to encourage residents to try new healthy foods and teach them about the benefits of a healthy well balanced diet.
+Every themed food day must include healthy options. - " Consider running days where friends/family members are invited to eat with residents.
+For example, roast dinner days or summer BBQs.

-3.2.4 Information about eating well is on display: 3 points
+3.2.4 Information about eating well is on display: 2 points

-To achieve these points, you must demonstrate that you have information on display which:
+To achieve these points, demonstrate that you do all of the following:

-- " References Food for Life Served Here and how it supports healthier eating; - " Is appropriate to the age group and updated as necessary; - " Is displayed in suitable places where pupils and parents are most likely to see it. - You could use menus, display posters, table talkers, tray liners, newsletters and your website.
+- " The information on display references Food for Life Served Here and how it supports healthier eating. - " Information on display is appropriate to the target audience. - " Information is displayed in suitable places where residents are most likely to see it.
+You could use menus, screens, posters, table talkers, newsletters and/or your website.

 Food education goes beyond what's offered on the plate and at mealtimes.
-Displaying information in a format which pupils can easily understand, or talking to them about the food at mealtimes, helps them to build a positive relationship with food.
+Displaying information in a format which residents can easily understand, or talking to them about the food at mealtimes, helps them to build a positive relationship with food.